MegaLoler/Negative-Nancy-s-MML-to-Midi-compiler/README.md

 Anything you put in between `[` and `]` gets played at the same time, like a chord!

 Then anything you put in between `(` and `)` gets crammed into the time space of a single note.
-For example, `l4 cc{dddd}d` will play two quarter note Cs followed by 4 sixteenth note Ds and finally a quarter note D.
+For example, `l4 cc(dddd)d` will play two quarter note Cs followed by 4 sixteenth note Ds and finally a quarter note D.

 And anything between `{` and `}` gets repeated!